Generating Benchmarks for Factuality Evaluation of Language Models: The Evaluation Approach

 \subsection{The Evaluation Task: \textit{\method}}

-We now formally describe the \method multi-choice factual evaluation task.
-Each instance (or example) of our task contains a prefix text $t$ comprised of several sentences, along with four possible full sentence completions, of which only one is factually correct.
+We describe the \method multi-choice factual evaluation task.
+Each example of our task contains a prefix text $t$, along with four possible full sentence completions, of which only one is factually correct.
 We choose the original completion (\textit{i.e.}, the continuation of $t$ in the corpus) as the factually correct one.
-We denote this correct completion as $c^+$, and the non-factual completions as $\mathcal{C}^-=\{c^-_1, c^-_2, c^-_3\}$.
-We evaluate models by measuring the percentage of examples for which they assign the highest mean log-probability to $c^+$.
-To put formally, the model is correct on a given example if
+The correct completion is denoted as $c^+$, and the non-factual completions as $\mathcal{C}^-=\{c^-_1, c^-_2, c^-_3\}$.
+We evaluate models by measuring the percentage of examples where they assign the highest mean log-probability to $c^+$.
+Formally, a model is correct on a given example if:

 where $|c|$ is the length of completion $c$ in tokens.
 We refer to the percentage of correct examples as the \method accuracy.